nomeata/haskell-for-readers/haskell-for-readers.md

 Because knowing the type of a function is already a big step towards understanding what it does, the usual way of documenting a Haskell API is very much centered around types.
 The tool `haddock` creates HTML pages from Haskell source files that list all functions with their type, and -- if present -- the documentation that is attached to it via a comment.

 For Haskell libraries hosted in the central package repository *Hackage*, this documentation is also provided.
-For example, you can learn all about the types  and functions that are availble by default by reading the [haddock page for the prelude](https://hackage.haskell.org/package/base/docs/Prelude.html).
+For example, you can learn all about the types  and functions that are available by default by reading the [haddock page for the prelude](https://hackage.haskell.org/package/base/docs/Prelude.html).
 (There is a bunch of noise there that might not be relevant to you, like long lists of “Instances”.
 You can skip over them.)

 From this documentation you will also find links labeled “Source” that take you to the definition of a type or function in the source code, in a syntax-highlighted and crosslinked presentation of the source.